twinlogix/typetta/docs/chapters/client/middlewares.md

 ### Middleware for several DAOs

-You may need to create middleware that must be applied to a subset of the entities in a ``EntityManager``.
+You may need to create middleware that must be applied to a subset of the entities in an ``EntityManager``.
 To do this, it is possible to define an override for each of these entities, as seen above, but this can be lengthy and difficult to maintain.
 Typetta provides a utility function with which you can define a middleware for a specific group of entities:

 ```typescript
 const entityManager = new EntityManager({